joelkuiper/Llamora/README.md

 ### Requirements

 - [uv](https://docs.astral.sh/uv/)
-- A local [llama.cpp](https://github.com/ggerganov/llama.cpp) build (or prebuilt release) so you can run `llama-server --hf Qwen/Qwen3-4B-Instruct-2507`.
+- A local [llama.cpp](https://github.com/ggerganov/llama.cpp) build (or prebuilt release) so you can run `llama-server -hf Qwen/Qwen3-4B-Instruct-2507`.
 Qwen3-4B-Instruct has become the baseline for Llamora because it follows instructions reliably while still fitting on consumer hardware.
 - Optionally, a [llamafile](https://github.com/Mozilla-Ocho/llamafile) binary if you prefer an all-in-one executable instead of running llama.cpp yourself.
 - A relatively fast computer (ideally with a strong GPU).
 - A relatively modern browser.